 Ease of Stay

 The government cottages are quite comfortable and well maintained for the stay in winter.
 The summer stay can be a bit uncomfortable.
-There is no electricity in the cottages for the safety purpose, as the cottages are located in the forest area.
-Other required items and cleaning is done on request by the attendants.
+There is no electricity in the cottages for safety purposes, as the cottages are located in the forest area.
+Other required items and cleaning are done on request by the attendants.
 The surrounding is comparatively quite cool at night.